rrvt/GitPrep/README.md

 ## Update

+### Update 10/27/22

+Start app in the same position and size as when it last exited.
+Update toolbar background.

 ### Update 8/26/22

 Added logic to remove backup files (i.e. has a letter extension followed by a 12 digit date/time